missingusername/CDS-Lang/assignment2/README.md

 # CDS Language Analytics: Assignment #2 - Text classification benchmarking

 ## Description
 This repository aims to train 2 different binary classifiers (MLP & LR) using sci-kit learn.
-A vectorizer script is used to pre-vecotrize the data once, such that the MLP and LR scripts dont have to do it again.
-The end results produces 2 metric reports of the different classifiers, as well as saving the models.
+A vectorizer script is used to pre-vectorize the data once, such that the MLP and LR scripts don't have to do it again.
+The end result produces 2 metric reports of the different classifiers, as well as saving the models.

 ***This code uses CodeCarbon to monitor the environmental effects of running this code.
 The effects of which can be found in the `out/emissions` folder***